Section: EU

 Brinksmanship and fears of Russian invasion grow in Ukraine, where government forces are routing pro-Russian rebels against all the odds as Vladimir Putin masses troops on border …read more Source: The...

-Russia bans Western food
+Russia bans or limits EU and Western food imports

 Russia imagines a future without western foods